dawarit65/dawarit65.github.io/README.md

 ## Audience

 This README is targeted at a Computer Science student who is interested in learning about the key tools in technical communication.
+Let's dive into it together.

 ## Summary

 - Getting Started
   - Overview
   - Prerequisites
+  - Principles of Andrew Etter's book
   - Instructions

 - More Resources